-Students can start the Accelerated Program in grade 10.
-This program allows students to complete the pre-calculus math sequence by the end of grade 11.
-This gives students the option of obtaining university math credits in grade 12.
+Students can start the Enriched Program in grade 10.
+This program allows students to complete the pre-calculus math sequence by the end of grade 11, giving students the option of obtaining university math credits in grade 12.
+The Enriched Program covers all topics in the regular program but goes deeper into these topics and accelerates the pace of the course.
+Students must have a minimum mark of 80% in the previous course and teacher approval to enroll.